SaltyAom/vanilla-milk/README.md

 * Zero dependencies.
 * TypeScript support.

+## Milk DOM
+Vanilla Milk doesn't use Virtual DOM, instead it Milk DOM which share the same idea with Virtual Dom, update where neccessary.
+Unlike VDOM, Milk DOM use a collection of Native Browser API to perform diffing instead of creating long list of object which also prevent heavy recursion.
+Drawback is diffing algorithm isn't as deep as Virtual DOM does but Milk DOM is blazing fast and has less memory consumption.
+###### Note: Milk DOM is in an very early stage of development, you might experience some bug and when that time came, you can always open the issue on this repo.

 ## Getting started
 Glad you're interested in!
 Let's get over quick start!
 Let us add library just for creating a component, after the component has been built, you don't have to install it anymore!
 Just moved the built components to your any project~